It’s all about the patients.

 In essence, the Symposium will be an experiment in how to use digital technology to create a paradigm shift in the way scientific meetings are conducted.
 The program is designed to encourage discussion and debate, with an abundance of time available during the day and evenings for face-to-face interactions on an individual or group basis to facilitate collaborations, friendships, and fun.
 We believe that in person, face-to-face meetings remain critical in establishing and enhancing meaningful, collaborative relationships.

-The program will begin with an opening reception on Sunday evening, October 23, 2022, and finish with lunch on Friday, October 28, 2022.
+The program will begin with an opening reception on Sunday evening, October 23, 2022, and finish following the proceedings on the evening of Thursday, October 27.

 Each day, the agenda will include: